TI-Toolkit/tivars_lib_py/README.md

 my_program = TIProgram(name="HELLO", model=TI_84P)
 ```

-If you're not sure of a entry's type or model, instantiate a base `TIEntry`:
+If you're not sure of an entry's type or model, instantiate a base `TIEntry`:

 ```python
 my_entry = TIEntry()